jjedra4/stock-dashboard/README.md

 The application is designed to be cloud-agnostic but is currently optimized for **AWS**.
 1.  **Containerize**: Built multi-platform images (`linux/amd64`) pushed to Amazon ECR.
 2.  **Compute**: Deployed on AWS ECS Fargate (Serverless Containers) for zero-maintenance scaling.
-3.  **Scheduling**: Amazon EventBridge triggers the ingestion container every weeknight.
+3.  **Scheduling**: Amazon EventBridge triggers the ingestion container every business day at 22:15 UTC.
 4.  **Networking**: Application Load Balancer (ALB) handles traffic and SSL termination.

 ## 🔮 Future Improvements